ivooo369/Calculator/README.md

 # Calculator

-I made this calculator during The Odin Project curricilum.
+I made this calculator during The Odin Project curriculum.
 This is the last project from the Foundation part.

 ## Features: